Jule Romans is a retired high school teacher with more than 25 years of experience helping students succeed in the classroom.

 The first thing you will need to do is decide whether you are writing an argumentative or informative paper.

-How to Avoid Bad Thesis Statements for Informative Papers
+How to Write A Good Thesis Statement for an Informative Paper

 It you are writing an informative paper, it means that your paper will elaborate on a topic in an organized and focused manner.
 Your paper will not necessarily have to take a position or create a clear argument.
 Thesis statements for these types of papers are a little easier to write.